Document // OPENAURA-01 pradelgorithm/openaura

 $ pip install open-aura ↳ installed open-aura-0.9.2 $ aura init ↳ wrote aura.config.yml ↳ wrote aura.md # project context ↳ wrote .github/workflows/aura.yml $ aura validate ✓ config schema ok ✓ ANTHROPIC_API_KEY present ✓ output path writable: aura-docs/ $ aura run --since=last-friday ↳ gatherer | 182 signals collected ↳ scorer | 6 KPIs · 2 risks flagged ↳ summarizer | brief drafted ✓ wrote aura-docs/2026-04-17-brief.md ↳ committed to main · sha e4f1a2c $ aura manifesto 10 rules loaded · open method · real signals

-§ 02 — The AURA Protocol
+§ 03 — The AURA Protocol

 The manifesto.

-10 rules for accurate repo updates
+10 rules for evidence-backed updates

-10 rules for accurate
+10 rules for evidence-backed

-repo updates.
+project updates.

 R.01Source